2X MATCH: 2X MATCH: There's still time to make your year-end gift and DOUBLE your impact on lifesaving research.

 Impact

 While often curative, chemotherapy also has unwanted side effects that endure after treatment has ended, including biological aging.
+Cellular senescence (CS) has an essential role in aging as an indicator and a cause of aging-related functional decline.
+Senescent cells cannot divide but secrete factors that promote inflammation and induce senescence in healthy cells locally and at distant sites.
 Dr. Muss and his research team are conducting a series of studies to understand the effects of chemotherapy on aging of the immune system and identifying strategies to prevent or attenuate these unwanted side effects and improve the quality of life of patients who have undergone this treatment.

 Progress Thus Far